Plants | Birds | Mammals | Insects | Wet specimens | Museum specimens | Direct observations | Photos

 Sagehen Basin Collections

 These discoveries demonstrate the surprising power of a structured collecting program in that it adds to our understanding of the basin ecology and provides new research, outreach and education opportunities, even after 65-years of unstructured collecting in the basin.
 The Sagehen Collections Program dovetails with our outreach programs like California Naturalist and iNaturalist, providing opportunities for community engagement.
-Citizen scientists are now providing us with our first-ever documentation of geo-referenced species presence and distribution in the basin, data that will help document future climate change response.
+Citizen scientists are now providing us with our first-ever documentation of geo-referenced species presence and distribution in the basin, data that will help document future climate change and land management response.
 As of spring 2018, we are at 601 taxa observed and 6,725 total observations from 174 naturalists.

 North Fork American River Collections